iptracej/color-nmap-console/README.md

     >grc cat _full_tcp_nmap.txt

 Two quick improvements:
-  - You may want to use less command or tmux session to scroll the file back and forth.
+  - You may want to use less command (let me know if you find it) or tmux session to scroll the screen back and forth.
   - You may want to customize /usr/local/share/grc/conf.nmap

 ### Screenshot